MicrosoftDocs/power-platform/power-platform/guidance/adoption/secure-default-environment.md

 Header details

-"x-ms-mail-application" header can have the following values depending on the service used:
+The x-ms-mail-application header can have the following values depending on the service used:

 |Service  |Value  |
 |---------|---------|
 |Power Automate  |  Microsoft Power Automate; User-Agent: azure-logic-apps/1.0 (workflow &lt;GUID&gt;; version &lt;version number&gt;) microsoft-flow/1.0       |
 |Power Apps  |  Microsoft Power Apps; User-Agent: PowerApps/ (; AppName= &lt;app name&gt;)       |

-"x-ms-mail-operation-type" header can use the following values depending on the action being performed:
+The x-ms-mail-operation-type header can use the following values depending on the action being performed:

 |Value  |Description  |
 |---------|---------|